nethish/experiments/sqs/README.md

 * Delete the message once processed.
 If you forget to delete, the message will be redelivered after visibility timeout is over
 * After max receive attempts, the message will be moved to DLQ
 * Then either use AWS Redrive to move messages from DLQ to their source queue or you do it yourself
+* Use FIFO to consume messages in the same order